jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (b) if an earlier expiry date is specified in the permit, on that date.
 (8) A mining permit may be extended only in accordance with section 36(1), (2), and (5).
 (9) The Minister may, on the application of a permit holder, amend the commencement date of a permit, and subsection (1), (3), (5), or (7) applies accordingly, if the Minister is satisfied that—
-  (a) the permit holder has been prevented from commencing activities under the permit by delays in obtaining consents under any Act; and
+  (a) the permit holder has been prevented from commencing activities under the permit by—
-  (b) those delays have not been caused or contributed to by default on the part of the permit holder.
+    (i) delays in obtaining consents under any Act; or (ii) delays in obtaining access to land under this Act; and (b) those delays have not been caused or contributed to by default on the part of the permit holder.
 (10) If the Minister amends the commencement date of a permit under subsection (9), the new commencement date must be specified in the permit.